-- 1. A bachelor's degree from an accredited institution and a teacher's license.
+- A bachelor's degree from an accredited institution and a teacher's license.
 The overall GPA earned in the undergraduate program must be 3.0 or above.
 Undergraduate courses older than 10 years old may need to be retaken or updated with additional graduate courses for the endorsement. - 2.
-Official transcripts sent to the Director of Graduate Studies from both your undergraduate and graduate programs. - 3.
-Resume. - 4.
+Official transcripts sent to the Dean for Online, Graduate, and Partner Programs from both your undergraduate and graduate programs. - 3 Resume - 4.
 A recommendation form completed by your administrator or supervisor. - 5.
-Successful teaching experience at the P-12 level for a minimum of one year or a minimum of 500 hours of verified experiences in teaching or direct coaching beyond the bachelor's degree. - 6.
+Successful teaching experience at the P12 level for a minimum of one year or a minimum of 500 hours of verified experiences in teaching or direct coaching beyond the bachelor's degree. - 6.
 Applicants for whom English is a second language must have an adequate command of English as demonstrated by their performance on the Test of English as a Foreign Language (TOEFL).
-Institutional code is 6171 and the department code is 3101.
+Institutional code is 6171 and the department code is 301.